 It simulates a complete mini/mainframe system in a self-contained desktop-sized box containing real lights and switches.
 The system comprises a 'mini-like' processor with a small amount of main memory running a relatively simple instruction set, and assorted emulated 'mainframe-like' peripherals such as a paper tape reader and punch, mag tapes, exchangeable disks and an operators console.

 The machine's construction and development is shown in the construction section using still pictures, and on Youtube in a series of videos.

-The project is just a personal indulgence re-exploring the 'good old days', but if you are interested in building a similar machine for developing programs and ideas, details are in the construction section below, along with a simulator program for assessing its capabilities and developing programs to run on it (see Downloads).
+The project is just a personal indulgence re-exploring the 'good old days', but if you are interested in building a similar machine for developing programs and ideas, more details are in the construction section.
+There is also a simulator program you can download for assessing PlasMa's capabilities and developing programs to run on it (see Downloads).